ivaylo-matov/gigglehop-gh/README.md

 - [x] Attractor Curve - City\
   Training script to demonstarte practical use of attractor's logic in urban environment.

+- [x] Attractor Curve - Panel\
+  Training script to demonstarte practical use of attractor's logic to create parametric openings on a surface.

 - [x] Generative Design - Views\
   Training script to demonstrate potential use of generative design.